 Fitness Center: Free to students currently enrolled in physical education or fitness classes; memberships can also be purchased

-Health Insurance: Free or low-cost health insurance coverage available to students taking at least six credits
+Health Insurance: Free or low-cost health insurance coverage may be available to students through the Washington State Health Insurance Marketplace.

 Penguin Pantry: Supports a healthy college community by reducing hunger on campus and connecting students to resources